k1nder10/Any/README.md

 # Any
-Little implementation of any class for educational purposes
+Simple implementation of any class for educational purposes